Get Stuff We Love

 Although the two women never met, Kantzer had heard plenty of stories.

-“My mother talks about her a lot, it’s weird I’ve never met her,” Kantzer told TODAY.
+“My mother talks about her a lot, it’s weird I’ve never met her,” Kantzer told TODAY Style.

-Much of what Kantzer knows about her grandmother came from Carl and Geraldine Simon, the friends of Adele who stepped in to act as adoptive grandparents to Kantzer after Adele’s death.
+Much of what Kantzer knows about her grandmother came from Carl and Geraldine Simon, Adele's friends who stepped in to act as adoptive grandparents to Kantzer after Adele’s death.

 “My mother was a woman ahead of her time, she actually had applied to law school before she died.
 She was a very progressive kind of gal.
 She was also very fashion conscious,” Patricia told TODAY.